Year 3. October 28. Stories of Scholarship by Some of our Rockstars.

 “It will be exciting to see the impact of such a wide-ranging intervention on outcomes like home-time,” Dr. Tang said.

 This new publication is Dr. Tang’s second this month and her fourth this year.
 On Oct.
-2, JAMA Cardiology published her article on the global impact of implementing guideline-directed medical therapy (GDMT) in heart failure, a report that was co-authored by UCLA cardiologist Boback Ziaeian, MD, PhD and led by Dr. Fonarow.
+2, JAMA Cardiology published her article on the global impact of implementing guideline-directed medical therapy (GDMT) in heart failure, a report that was co-authored by UCLA Department of Medicine (DoM) cardiologist Boback Ziaeian, MD, PhD and led by Dr. Fonarow.
 In August she published research led by Dr. Ziaeian that investigated disparities in ablations among patients hospitalized for ventricular tachycardia, and in February she published a review led by Dr. Fonarow that looked at interventions to improve GDMT implementation among patients with heart failure with reduced ejection fraction.

 Dr. Tang is a research all-star, with four articles in high-impact journals since the start of her residency.
 When asked how she manages to be so productive as a researcher on top of the challenges of being a trainee, she credited the structure of UCLA’s internal medicine residency program.